 “Anyway, did you read this morning’s report?”
 Asked Nate.
 “There were a couple of sites running videos of an elderly woman getting beaten up by alleged Muslims….”
 Nate waved his hand.
 “All staged… but you would never know that by looking at the videos and content on these websites.”
 His lips vibrated like a motorbike and let out an exasperated sound.
 “The activity on these social media sites are spiking, behind the most recent terrorist activity. ”

 “You’ve got to be shitting me.”
 I replied sarcastically while taking a sip of coffee.
 “We get another terrorist attack…and of course, these Pro-Bird-Anti-Others-wackos get to profit by pushing their propaganda…which are by the way, covered in ads….Makes you wonder, who’s the idiot here.”
-I set my cup down on the coaster that ran in a direct line with the other materials on my desk.
+I set my cup down on top of the coaster in a direct line with the other materials on my desk.

 “You wouldn’t believe the stories, these guys have been coming up with lately…immigrants are criminals sponsored by the Illuminati to bring down the country….”
 The sound of police sirens raced down the streets, filling the air, momentarily pushing out the normal white noise and mumbled conversations of the office.
 “Other religions and alt-lifestyle citizens are spreading disease and will be responsible for the release of a rage virus…a rage virus? that isn’t even a real virus!”
 Exclaimed Nate.